- Education level

 In order to register for the exam follow a standard procedure at TUGraz online

 The written exam consists of five theoretical questions (20%), some analytical short tasks (20%) and two major analytical problems (2*30%=60%).
 The duration is three hours.
 The copies of some previous exams are provided here to help you to prepare.
 You can download them here.

-It is agreed that the following material is allowed during the exam:
+You are allowed/not allowed to use the following material during the exam:

 - A simple calculator.
 Alphanumerical calculators (such as TI-92, TI-89, TI Voyage and similar) are NOT allowed!